Distrotech/libixion/Home.markdown

 Achieving good performance is one of the goals of this project.
 As much care is taken as humanly possible, to attain reasonable performance.

 # Open issues
-* Add support for empty cells, which are not defined but can still be referenced.
+* Add support for empty cells.
+Empty cells are those cells that are not defined in the model definition file but can still be referenced.
 Currently, referencing a cell that is not defined causes a reference error.
 * Add support for cell ranges.
 * Currently, this project only produces a stand-alone console program.
 Split that into a shared library and a front-end executable that links to the library.
 * Use autoconf to configure platform specific parameters.
 Right now, there is only one Makefile where every parameter is hard-coded.